SweetJenn23/UofA/HelpfulCommands.md

-Things that are good to know for hackathons:
+#Things that are good to know for hackathons:

+**Export often in Hyperledger Composer to save your code to your desktop!**

 **Run the following commands to stop the Hyperledger Fabric:**